 Ireland currently has concluded 71 double taxation treaties of which 68 are in effect.
 These treaties generally alleviate double tax that may arise under domestic legislation by either exempting the income from tax in one of the countries, or allowing the tax payable in one country (which has primary taxing rights) to be used as a credit against the tax payable in the other country (which has secondary taxing rights).

 In cases where no treaty is applicable, Irish legislation provides for unilateral relief.
 Broadly speaking, the same main principles apply to both Treaty Relief and Unilateral Relief.

 Each individual source of non-Irish income must be examined separately to determine whether a credit is available or not.
 Once all distinct credits have been calculated, they are then aggregated together and used to reduce the Irish tax liability of the person in question.

-9.2 Do the income tax and CGT treaties generally follow the OECD or another model?
+9.2 Do the income tax and capital gains tax treaties generally follow the OECD or another model?

-The Income Tax and CGT treaties generally follow the OECD model but may depart in some respects from the OECD model language, particularly with older treaties.
+The income tax and CGT treaties generally follow the OECD model but may depart in some respect from the OECD model language, particularly with older treaties.

 9.3 Has Ireland entered into estate and gift tax treaties and, if so, what is their impact?

 Ireland has entered into double taxation agreements with the UK ("UK Convention") and the USA ("US Convention") in the context of CAT.

 Under the provisions of the UK Convention, each contracting State retains the right to charge gift or inheritance tax on property situate in that country and double taxation relief is then provided by the granting of a credit to the individual who bears the burden of tax in both countries.
 The credit is given at the lower of the two effective rates of tax in each country.